FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680/Multiple_Linear_Regression/README.md

 # Please run the following commands in order to execute a multiple linear regression:
 Linux is assumed as operating system, please adapt to Windows as applicable by yourself, I don't use Windows at all and cannot support it!

+## Please note

+The currently externally executed mutiple linear regression will be replaced soon by an internally on the ATmega1284P executed Kalman filter.
+The algorithm and settings of the concerning Kalman filter are described in the subdirectory [Kalman  Filter](../Kalman_Filter).
+You can compare the (almost identical) results of a multiple linear regression and a Kalman filter in a JupyterLab notebook there.

 ## Preparational steps

 - Before starting to collect data for a multiple linear regression, it is necessary to calibrate the temperature and humididy measurements of the BME680 sensor.
 For that purpose, please track the BME680 sensor's temperature and humidity e.g. in the CCU Historian and compare them with 'golden' reference sensor's values.
 Extract the offsets between the reference temperature/humidiy and the BM680 temperature/humidity measurements, ideally during night when there are little disturbances and thus flat curves, and use them for setting the temperature and humidity offsets in the WebUI.** Please run the offset calibration in two separated sequential steps**: